plenigo/plenigo.github.io/pages/custom_integration/paywall_overview.md

 # Paywall

-There are 2 different possibilities to implement the registration and logic functionality of plenigo.
+There are 2 different possibilities to implement the registration and logic functionality of Frisbii Media.

 1. [Implement the product functionality with the Java SDK](/p)